IsaacCheng9/brewhouse-management/README.md

 1. Clone this GitHub repository.
 2. Ensure that you're in the root directory: `brewhouse-management`
-3. Run the application with the command: `python -m src.brewhouse`
+3. Run the application with the command: `python -m src.app`

 ## Usage